sa-tre/satre-specification/docs/source/faqs.md

 ## Is SATRE an ISO technical standard?

-No. The SATRE specification aims to provide a helpful guide for TRE Operators, Developers and Builders.
+No. The SATRE specification aims to provide a helpful guide for TRE {ref}`Operators, Builders and Developers <infrastructure_roles>`.
 It can be used to inform the development process of new TREs, or to evaluate existing TREs and inform how they could be improved.
 Evaluating a TRE with the SATRE specification may help to identify which technical standards (e.g. ISO 27001) are already met and which (if any) are desirable to work towards meeting.

 (is_everything)=